rainux/.vim/README.markdown

 Overview
 ========

-My .vimrc and plugins, plugins are installed by [vim-plug](https://github.com/junegunn/vim-plug).
+My vimrc and plugins, plugins are installed by [vim-plug](https://github.com/junegunn/vim-plug).

-View .vimrc for key mappings and plugs.vim for installed plugin bundles.
+View `key_mappings.vim` for key mappings and `plugs.vim` for installed plugins, both files are heavily documented inline.
-A simple document providing an overview of installed plugins will be slowly updated.
-Run command `:help rainux` to check it out.

 Installation
 ============